Project-Laminate/Laminate-proxy/README.md

 # DICOM Receiver

-A secure DICOM receiver service for hospital use that receives DICOM images, organizes them by study/series, encrypts patient information, and uploads completed studies to a remote API.
+A secure DICOM receiver service for hospital use that receives DICOM images, organizes them by study/series, anonymizes patient information, and uploads completed studies to a remote API.

 ## Features

 - Receives DICOM images from PACS and modalities
 - Organizes files by study and series in a structured storage
-- Encrypts patient information for privacy compliance
+- Anonymizes patient information for privacy compliance (replaces PII with "ANON" and uses sequential patient naming like "sub-001")
 - Provides tools to restore original patient information when needed
 - Automatic study completion detection with configurable timeout
 - Zips completed studies automatically